-By staging functional objects as relics—stripped of their original purpose and reimagined as ambiguous artefacts—Bachl creates speculative scenographies.
-These juxtapositions of minimalist form, technological implementation, and contrasting textures of metal, glass, and stone open a poetic space of uncertainty, resistance, and the irreducible presence of the unknown.
+By recontextualizing functional objects as ambiguous artefacts stripped of their original purpose, Bachl creates installations suspended between infrastructure and relic.
+These juxtapositions of minimalist form, technological implementation, and contrasting textures of metal, glass, and stone create atmospheres of latent tension, material instability, and unresolved transformation.

 Verena Bachl’s work is represented by BBA Gallery (Berlin, DE)